Anthropology is the study of the human condition. It examines the sociocultural, archaeological,

 Major in Anthropology

-SLU anthropology students gain practical applied experience as undergraduates through
+Students in SLU's Department of Sociology and Anthropology gain practical applied experience as undergraduates through fieldwork opportunities

 Fieldwork in SLU's anthropology program takes place within and outside the United

-States, allowing students to experience other societies firsthand and gain a greater
+States, allowing you to experience other societies firsthand and gain a greater appreciation

-Students majoring in anthropology at Saint Louis University can choose from three
+If you major in anthropology at Saint Louis University, you will choose from three

 emphasis areas, each of which offers lab courses that provide hands-on learning: